jelmerrosdorf/Reservation-system-CLE-2/README.md

-# Reserveringssysteem-CLE2
+# Reservation system CLE 2
-Reserveringssysteem voor Chris (barber).
-Gemaakt door Bram &amp; Jelmer.
+Reservation system for barber Chris.
+Made by Bram and Jelmer.